-Hineh ani Adonai Elohei kol-basar Behold, I am the Holy One, God of all flesh.
+Hineh ani Adonai Elohei kol-basar

+Behold, I am the Holy One, God of all flesh.

+ha-mimeini yipale kol-davar

-ha-mimeini yipalei kol-davar Is there anything too difficult for me?
+Is there anything too difficult for me?

-- [A] What response does the Holy One give to Yirmayahu? - [B] The word our English Bibles translate as "hard" in verse 27 is pala', Strong's Hebrew word #6381 (pronounced paw-law').
+- [A] What response does the Holy One give? - [B] The word our English Bibles translate as "hard" in verse 27 is pala', Strong's Hebrew word #6381 (pronounced paw-law').
 In Strong's and Gesenius, look up this word, and write it in Hebrew consonants, with appropriate vowel markings.
-Then [i] read Genesis 18:14 (the first instance of the use of this word in Torah), as well as Micah 7:15, and Zechariah 8:6 (the last instance of the use of this word in the TaNaKh), and [ii] describe the Hebraic word picture you see developing around this word. - [C] What was the Holy One impliedly promising to do for the land and for Yirmayahu's descendants? - 4.
-In today's reading from the apostolic writings we continue to read about the immediate aftermath of the miraculous Shavuot in the year of Yeshua's resurrection, when Ruach HaQodesh [Holy Spirit] was poured out on all those who had come to Y'rushalayim for the final Divine Appointment on the Holy One's Spring calendar.
-Very quickly persecution broke out against the fledgling group of Jewish followers of Yeshua.
-But the persecution was met by prayer.
-Lukas, the writer of the Book of Acts, tells us:
+Then [i] read Genesis 18:14 (the first instance of the use of this word in Torah), as well as Micah 7:15, and Zechariah 8:6 (the last instance of the use of this word in the TaNaKh), and [ii] describe the Hebraic word picture you see developing around this word.

+4. In today's reading from the apostolic writings we read about the immediate aftermath of the miraculous Shavuot in the year of Yeshua's resurrection, when Ruach HaQodesh [Holy Spirit] was poured out on all those who had come to Y'rushalayim for the final Divine Appointment on the Holy One's Spring calendar.
+Prior to returning to their homes those who had made pilgrimage to Y'rushalayim for Shavuot: